Livox-SDK/livox_high_precision_mapping/README.md

 #### 3.3.2 Offline Mapping

-In apx_lidar_raw.launch, set `rosbag_enable` as true and configure the storage path of the bag file.
-After running, it will automatically store the three raw data of imu, gnss and point cloud.
+In apx_lidar_raw.launch, set `rosbag_enable` to true and configure the saving path for the bag file.
+It will automatically store the three raw data of imu, gnss and point cloud after execution.

 ```
 roslaunch livox_mapping apx_lidar_raw.launch
 ```

-When the data is collected, run livox_mapping.launch to complete the offline mapping.
+After data collection, run livox_mapping.launch to complete the offline mapping.

 ```
 #Play the rosbag file recorded above